-In relativistic heavy-ion collisions, we expect the QCD critical point to have similar critical behaviors as those in the 3D Ising model due to the same universality that is dictated by the symmetry of the systems.
-In heavy-ion experiments, the measured high-order cumulants~\cite{net_proton2014,STARcumulant,STARPRCMoment} and intermittency~\cite{NA49SFM,NA61universe,STARintermittency,overview} both at SPS and RHIC energies suggest that there exists large density fluctuations near the QCD critical point.
-Here we have proved that the state-of-the-art ML method can learn the important features which discriminate different phases in the phase transition.
-Understanding what this approach captures will be useful when we explore the QCD critical point and phase boundary experimentally.
-The method developed in this study can also be applied to investigate the criticality in Monte-Carlo models, which could help to explore physical mechanisms of the QCD phase transition.
+In relativistic heavy-ion collisions, we expect the QCD CP to have similar critical behaviors to those in the 3D Ising model owing to the same universality that is dictated by the symmetry of the systems.
+In heavy-ion experiments, the measured high-order cumulants \cite{net_proton2014,STARcumulant,STARPRCMoment} and intermittency~\cite{NA49SFM,NA61universe,STARintermittency,overview} both at SPS and RHIC energies suggest that there are large density fluctuations near the QCD CP.
+Here, we prove that the state-of-the-art ML method can learn important features that discriminate different phases in the phase transition.
+Understanding what this approach captures will be useful when we experimentally explore the QCD CP and phase boundary.
+The method developed in this study can also be applied to investigate the criticality in MC models, which could help to explore the physical mechanisms of the QCD phase transition.